Sustainability-related disclosures

 ENVIRONMENTAL AND SOCIAL CHARACTERISTICS OF THE FUND

-Nordkinn supports the following initiatives and agreements, which are reflected in the management of the Fund: Agenda 2030 and the global goals for sustainable development, the Paris Agreement – Goal to reach net-zero emissions by 2045 in accordance with Sweden’s decided goals, Global Compact – the UN’s ten principles around human rights, labour law, environment and anti-corruption, OECD guidelines for multinational companies, ILO – International Labour Organization that promotes social justice and internationally recognized human and labour rights, pursuing its founding mission that social justice is essential to universal and lasting peace, as well as the UN’s guiding principles for business and human rights.
+Nordkinn supports the following initiatives and agreements, which are reflected in the management of the Fund: Agenda 2030 and the global goals for sustainable development, the Paris Agreement – Goal to reach net-zero emissions no later than 2045 in accordance with Sweden’s decided goals, Global Compact – the UN’s ten principles around human rights, labour law, environment and anti-corruption, OECD guidelines for multinational companies, ILO – International Labour Organization that promotes social justice and internationally recognized human and labour rights, pursuing its founding mission that social justice is essential to universal and lasting peace, as well as the UN’s guiding principles for business and human rights.

 INVESTMENT STRATEGY